falkTX/falkTX/README.md

-# falkTX Portfolio
+# Hi there 👋 Welcome to my profile page! 🤓

-This is a list of projects I have worked on, either for a job or for fun and research, sometimes as a challenge too.
+Here is a list of projects I have worked on, either for a job or for fun and research, sometimes as a challenge too.

 If you are interested on hiring me for something similar to what you see here, please get in touch!
 You can reach me at [falktx@falktx.com](mailto:falktx@falktx.com), expect negotiable rates around 60eur/h, half of that if doing it as an open-source project.